 October 16, 1800, the Grand Lodge of Kentucky was organized in Lexington and eventually moved to Louisville.
 Prominent Kentucky Masons included: John C. Breckinridge, Cassius M. Clay, the Crittendens, John Hunt Morgan, Beriah Magoffin, Robert Worth Bingham, A.B.
 Chandler, George Rogers Clark and Henry Clay who was Grand Master from 1820-21.

-January 29, 1801, Judge John Rowan (27) and Dr. James Chambers (34) attended the same card game in Bardstown at Duncan McLean’s Tavern.
-Drunk and rowdy the two came to blows after several spirited games of 21 and thus began of Kentucky’s most famous duels.
-Two days after the card name, Chambers formally challenged Rowan.
+February 3, 1801, The Rowan-Chambers Duel took place.
 Rowan’s second was George Bibb, later a U.S. Senator & Treasury Secretary and Chambers chose Major John Bullock.
-They met five days after the card game to duel.
 Terms were to stand 10 paces, turn and fire with dueling pistols.
 They were instructed to act as gentlemen, observe the code and act only as instructed.
 First round: both missed and it was agreed to have a second attempt.
 New pistols were provided and in the second round, Chambers was mortally shot.
 The duel captivated the commonwealth and was tried in the courts and press, after it was viewed as a murder to many locals.
 The case was dropped, the rumors ceased and John later expressed remorse.
 Fourteen years later Judge Rowan built Federal Hill, My Old Kentucky Home and in 1825 he took the U.S. Senate oath of office to represent Kentucky.
 Ref: 21

 August 9, 1803, John Kennedy started the first regular stage coach line in Kentucky, running from Lexington to the Olympia Springs in Bath County by way of Winchester and Mt.
 Sterling.
 It was advertised to leave Lexington at 4:00 am and arrive at the springs the same day for 21 shillings.

-May 30, 1806, at Harrison’s Mill on the Red River, one of Kentucky’s most important duels was fought.
-Andrew Jackson and Charles Dickinson, two Tennesseans, crossed the state border to settle their differences over a horse bet.
+May 30, 1806, Andrew Jackson and Charles Dickinson, two Tennesseans, crossed the state border to settle their differences over a horse bet.
+They met at Harrison’s Mill on the Red River for one of Kentucky’s most important duels.
 The men stood eight paces apart and then turned and fired.
 Dickinson was a well-known sharpshooter and Jackson felt his only chance to kill him would be to allow himself enough time to take an accurate shot.
 Thus he calmly allowed Dickinson to fire into his chest.
 The bullet lodged in his ribs, but Jackson hardly quivered, calmly leveling his pistol at Dickinson.
 But when the trigger was pulled the hammer of his gun only fell to the half-cocked position and did not fire.
 According to dueling etiquette, this should have been the end of the duel.
 Jackson, however, was not finished with Dickinson.
 Re-cocking his pistol, he aimed and fired, striking Dickinson dead.
 The bullet which remained in his body, left the future President a perpetual hacking cough, caused him persistent pain, and compounded the many health problems that would beleaguer him throughout life.
 But Jackson never regretted the decision.
 “If he had shot me through the brain, sir, I should still have killed him.”
 Ref : 21

 January 19, 1809, Henry Clay and Humphrey Marshall held their famous duel just across the Ohio River from Shippingport, Kentucky.
 On the first shot, Marshall missed and Clay lightly grazed Marshall’s stomach.
 On the second shot, Marshall missed again and Clay’s pistol misfired.
 Marshall’s third shot lightly wounded Clay in the thigh, while Clay missed Marshall entirely.
 Clay insisted that they should both take another shot, but Marshall declined on grounds that Clay’s injury put him on unequal footing with his adversary, and the matter was ended.
 Ref: 21